© 2010 National Intelligence Agency Inc. All Rights Reserved.

 What can I expect?

-In those all too often circumstances where the death of a loved one is unexpected, seemingly unexplainable, unreasonable or beyond one’s rationale based upon what is known, reported or believed, an independent forensic pathologist performing a privately contracted autopsy on behalf of the family or loved one may be most appropriate.
-This independent and personal examination by an unbiased professional often offers the best resource available to obtain closure and peace of mind.
-Previously performed Federal, State or County sanctioned autopsy findings and/or reports are reviewed for accuracy, truth and consistency in conjunction with the autopsy's actual performance by an independent unbiased forensic pathologist of the NIA.
+In those all too often circumstances where the death of a loved one is unexpected, seemingly unexplainable, unreasonable or beyond one’s rationale based upon what is known, reported or believed, an independent forensic pathologist performing a privately contracted autopsy on behalf of the family or loved one may be most appropriate action to obtain peace of mind and closure.
+An independent and private examination and autopsy by an impartial professional often offers the best resource available to obtain closure and peace of mind.
+Whether the initial autopsy or secondary (a second opinion) to a previously performed Federal, State or County sanctioned autopsy, the findings will be detailed in an autopsy report, as well as examined against previous findings and/or reports for accuracy, truth and consistency.

 Typical information included in autopsy reports are: